Disaster Relief

 Determine the number of properties and extent of the damage and take the borrower through the next steps you will perform:

-For details, see Guide Section 8404.2: Property Protection Activities Following a Disaster.
+For details, see Section 8404.2: Property Protection Activities Following a Disaster.

 If you are not able to make contact:

-If you cannot get in contact with the borrower, you may need to place the borrower into a forbearance plan; see Forbearance section below.
+If you can't get in contact with the borrower, you may need to place the borrower into a forbearance plan; see the forbearance section below.

 If there is any risk of ownership: